Skip to content

 Snapshots

-Capture the full configuration of an application at a moment in time, restore it later, or move it between environments — all from a single panel inside the application.
+Capture the full configuration of an Application (or of the entire environment) as a portable JSON file.
+Restore it later, share it, or move it between environments, all from a single panel.

 Each row in the list displays the following columns: